wordofwarning/wordofwarning.org/current/2019-springsummer/bell/index.md

 #### Who is she?
 A Brighton-based dance artist whose work embraces performing, making, writing, teaching, and curation, Amy Bell's recent works use the interplay and slippage between words and body to interrogate processes of change in felt gender and sexual identities.

 Amy's performance work has included theatrical, installation, and site-sensitive works for Tino Sehgal, Hussein Chalayan & Damien Jalet, Alessandro Sciarroni, Lea Anderson, Charlotte Spencer, Chiara Frigo, Marco D’Agostin, and Maresa von Stockert’s Tilted Productions, amongst others.
 Chiara Frigo created her tap dance solo *West End* for Amy in 2015, and she currently tours with Alessandro Sciarroni.
-Previously, together with Valentina Golfieri, she made a series of darkly absurd short duets, and has also created collaborations with live artist Lucy Hutson and with actress Jane Horrocks (*Cotton Panic*).
+Previously, together with Valentina Golfieri, she made a series of darkly absurd short duets, and has also created collaborations with live artist Lucy Hutson, and *Cotton Panic* with actress Jane Horrocks.

 Amy curated *Splayed*: a festival of disruptive femininities at The Place in June 2018, and *Bend It* in 2016+17: a queer performance night at Yorkshire Dance; she also led *Next Choreography*: a course for young makers at Siobhan Davies Dance 2016-2018.
 She teaches and lectures widely, facilitating choreographic workshops, discussions, and technical training for dancers and non-dancers across the world.
 Amy read English at Cambridge University, trained at London Contemporary Dance School, and is currently Artist Development Manager at The Place.